peterdanwan/gimme_readme/README.md

 To get started with `gimme_readme`, follow these steps:

-1. Install the latest version of [Node.js](https://nodejs.org/en/download/package-manager) for your operating system.
+1. Install the latest _long term support_ version of [Node.js](https://nodejs.org/en/download/package-manager) for your operating system.
 2. Run the following command to install `gimme_readme` globally:

    ```sh